66 Oscar Monologues and Opening Numbers Ranked, From Worst to Best

 The trouble comes from a number of bad decisions made by producer Allan Carr.
 The first is lifting ideas and some performers from a campy San Francisco-by-way-of-Vegas theater outfit, Beach Blanket Babylon, known for its breezily low-fi sensibility and enormous architectural headgear, which are amusing in a small venue.
 But these aspects of the presentation are immediately lost when presented on a worldwide stage.
 Carr also showcases a bunch of stars from waaay, way back (Dorothy Lamour, Roy Rogers) on a makeshift Coconut Grove nightclub set.
 These almost to a person come across as not only dragged in but, and I say this with kindness, dragged in from their respective nursing homes.

-Then Merv Griffin appears to sing “I’ve Got A Lovely Bunch of Coconuts.”
+Then Merv Griffin appears to sing “I’ve Got a Lovely Bunch of Coconuts.”
 Even those who knew that Griffin got his start at the Grove (an L.A. nightclub) singing that song might have wondered what exactly this had to do with Snow White, not to mention cinema in any sense.

 Beyond that, the Snow White conceit, fine in the absurdist confines of BBB, doesn’t really track at an actual movie event.
 Show White wasn’t an actor, she was a character; there’s a difference.
 And I haven’t even mentioned the dancing tables, Rob Lowe (then the ingénue star of St. Elmo’s Fire), or the White-Lowe duet to that classic movie tune “Proud Mary.”